The Hardware#

-ElysianLab is a laptop that should have been retired years ago. i3-2nd gen, 4GB RAM, running Debian.
+ElysianLab is a 15-year-old Sony Vaio that should have been retired years ago.
+Second-gen i3, 4GB RAM, running Debian.
 The battery is dead so it’s permanently plugged in, which makes it a desktop that happens to have a keyboard attached to it.
-By any reasonable measure it should not be running production workloads.

-It’s been running for 10 months.
-The constraint of limited RAM turned out to be a feature, as it forced me to actually think about what I was running and why, instead of just throwing containers at it.
+And yet it’s been running for 10 months without any major problems.
+The RAM constraint turned out to be a feature.
+It forced me to think about what I was running and why, instead of just throwing containers at it.

 Everything runs in Docker, organized into logical stacks, each with its own docker-compose.yaml:

-- Nextcloud: personal cloud storage, the thing I miss most when it’s down
+- Nextcloud: personal cloud storage, the thing I’d miss most if it went down

 - Gitea: self-hosted Git, because I don’t want all my personal repos on GitHub